6–24 juil. 2026

 School description

-The course aims at teaching modern theoretical approaches that are used in studies of weakly bound and unbound quantum many-body systems.
-The theoretical concepts which will be explained on examples of the atomic nucleus can be applied in any mesoscopic system.
-This course will be of interest to PhD students studying the physics of weakly bound or unbound nuclear states.
+The course aims at teaching modern theoretical approaches that are used in studies of weakly-bound and unbound quantum many-body systems.
+The theoretical concepts, which will be explained using examples of the atomic nucleus, can be applied in any mesoscopic system.
+This course will be of interest to advanced Master's students, PhD students, and junior postdoctoral researchers studying the physics of weakly-bound or unbound nuclear states.

-Duration of the course is 3 weeks with a typical attendance of 20-25 students.
-To accommodate Master’s students, in particular, those from local programs at the University of Caen, the first week will primarily feature introductory lectures that provide essential background knowledge.
+The duration of the course is three weeks, with an expected attendance of 20-25 students.
+To accommodate Master's students, in particular, those from local programs at the University of Caen, the first week will primarily feature introductory lectures that provide essential background knowledge.

 Topics covered